 2024 RISE Tribal Education Summit

-The Office of Public Instruction, in partnership with the RISE Native Youth Leadership group, is pleased to host the 2024 RISE Tribal Education Summit.
-Students, school staff, Knowledge Keepers, and Tribal leaders, are invited to join RISE student leaders and OPI staff in a shared commitment to support Montana’s Native students through forming new and strengthened partnerships, sharing stories of success, and leveraging the strengths of Montana’s tribal cultures.
-For more information and to register, please see the event flyer or contact Alicia Doney (alicia.doney@mt.gov).
+The Office of Public Instruction, in partnership with the RISE Native Youth Leadership group, hosted the 2024 RISE Tribal Education Summit.
+Students, school staff, Knowledge Keepers, and Tribal leaders, joined RISE student leaders and OPI staff in April in a shared commitment to support Montana’s Native students through forming new and strengthened partnerships, sharing stories of success, and leveraging the strengths of Montana’s tribal cultures.

 2024 Summit Logo